elisa-amaral/Corporate-One-Page-Website-Template/README.md

 # Corporate One Page Website Template

-This project is a simple template of an one-page corporate website, it was coded in pure HTML and CSS.
+This project is a simple template of an one-page corporate website, coded in pure HTML and CSS.

 ## Project Link
 **https://corporate-one-pager-template.netlify.app/**